 He added: “We want to climb up the ladder and move up towards being in the top group of schools over the next few years, and to do that the college is investing heavily into the resources and support that the rugby programme is getting.

-“That includes increased delivery time, so we're now running a programme that would rival any academy or rugby club in terms of access time to on pitch training, to strength and conditioning that's required, the analysis software and provision, and the detail in terms of the number of professional coaches and staff.
+“That includes increased delivery time, so we’re now running a programme that would rival any Premiership academy or Championship rugby club in terms of access time to on pitch training, to strength and conditioning that’s required, the analysis software and provision, and the detail in terms of the number of professional coaches and staff.

 “It will lead to us producing more and more talent and hopefully running the best rugby programme in the UK in the next three years.”